Cogeneration

 Log in

-Location: Captain Cook Drive, Kurnell.
+Location: Captain Cook Drive, Kurnell

-Population served: 250,000 people.
+Population served: 250,000 people

-Area served: 145 square kilometres – including the suburbs of Cronulla, Sutherland, Helensburgh, Menai, Bundeena and Maianbar.
+Area served: 145 square kilometres – including the suburbs of Cronulla, Sutherland, Helensburgh, Menai, Bundeena and Maianbar

-Amount of wastewater treated: 53 million litres each day.
+Wastewater treated: 53 million litres each day

-Treatment level: Tertiary.
+Treatment level: Tertiary

 Recycled water applications: We reuse some water on-site for industrial purposes like washing down equipment and filter backwashes.